 Living With Lupus: What to Expect?

 One thing that makes a huge difference in living with lupus is how active the individual is in controlling the disease.
-We can deal better with the challenge of living with this or any chronic condition by educating ourselves about the condition and by becoming more self aware of our body and what it needs. of how our own body reacts.
+We can deal better with the challenge of living with this or any chronic condition by educating ourselves about the condition and by becoming more self aware of our body and what it needs. of how our own body reacts and to deal with the health anxiety.

 Often, a person’s flares follow a clear pattern, with the same combination of symptoms every time.
 An informed patient can watch for warning signs and alert the doctor early on.
 While false alarms happen, catching a flare in its early stages can make treatment easier and more effective.